Virtual Exchange Curriculum

 Criteria for award includes 2-3 hours of weekly engagement; timely completion of all activities, surveys, and reflection exercises; and thoughtfulness and quality of submissions.

 Cross-Cultural Competence: The ability to effectively communicate and engage in any cross-cultural environment through the acquired values, attitudes, skills, knowledge and critical understanding of a Global Citizen.

-Certificate recipients will have demonstrated how they developed new skills, sharpened skills, or utilized their existing abilities to navigate cross-cultural spaces.
+YFU developed a badging protocol to award achievement milestones and help participants recognize their own learning.
+Certificate recipients will have earned badges and demonstrated how they developed new skills, sharpened skills, or utilized their existing abilities to navigate cross-cultural spaces.
 They will also outline how these tools and skillsets empower them to make an impact in their local community through the design of a civic action plan.
 This certificate is a proven motivator to educators and youth alike, and has lead to increased quality and consistency of interactions.

 YFU conducts online trainings for eligible volunteers, program alumni, and certificate-earners to provide technical and activity support to virtual program participants.
 Occasionally, YFU conducts on-site regional workshops to expand upon the lessons learned in the virtual exchange.
 By 2019, YFU aspires to host a youth summit, providing leadership and facilitator training to volunteers, educators and driven alumni of both YFU’s virtual and physical programs as they prepare to guide future virtual exchange interactions.
 To learn more about these roles, visit our “Join Virtual” page.

 Google For Education

 YFU’s Virtual Exchange Initiative is supported by Google’s G-Suite technology, which provides participants with a global platform for engagement and collaboration through Google Classroom.
 Students utilize a series of Google applications during their exchange experience to build transferable, practical tech skills.